 Another popular destination for tourists and holidaymakers is Tenerife.
 Tenerife is well-known for its volcanic black sand beaches and vibrant nightlife.
 The resorts are a hustle and bustle with bars and restaurants.

 If long stretches of white sandy beaches are more your thing, then look no further than the island of Gran Canaria.
-With many resorts suiting happening couples to families there is something for everyone.
-The duty-free shopping in Las Palmas is also worthy of a mention.
+With many resorts for couples as well as families, there is something for everyone.
+The duty-free shopping in Las Palmas is also worthy of mentioning.

 Sand dunes galore stretch out on the coastline of Fuerteventura.
 A more reserved choice for a quieter holiday this island is simply beautiful.
 With stunning beaches and perfect wind for water sports, there is a lot to do.

 This Island is the most westerly island of the collection and is the fifth largest of the main seven islands.
-La Palma is untouched with its beauty offering a more green aspect compared to the other locations.
+La Palma is untouched offering natural beauty and a more green aspect compared to the other locations.

 This island has many hiking trails to enjoy and dense forest.
 A location for the thrill-seeker vacation goer that is for sure.
 There are white cliffs that act as a serene backdrop to the black sandy beaches.
 A real mix of a landscape on this island.